Affordable housing

 • 85 m² for a four-person household;

-an additional 12 m² for each additional person in the household.
+An additional 12 m² for each additional person belonging to the household.

-(Living space limits according to Article 2 § 3 paragraph 4 WoVG Bln)
+(Maximum living space limits according to Article 2 § 3 Paragraph 4 WoVG Bln)

-No, the affordability of the rent is guaranteed for special needs groups and recipients of benefits under SGB II and XII.
+No, for special needs groups and recipients of benefits under SGB II and XII, the affordability of the rent is guaranteed.

-You can submit a request for a reduction in a rent increase pursuant to Sections 558 and 559 of the German Civil Code (BGB) or a reduction in your net rent during your current tenancy by letter or email to the Customer Center (link to the contact search).
+You can submit an application to reduce a rent increase according to §§ 558, 559 of the German Civil Code (BGB) or to lower your net rent during your current tenancy by letter or email to the customer service center (link to contact search).
 Alternatively, you can use the following form if you already have all the necessary documents.

 Possible documents are

-1. Income from employment in the last 12 months
+1. Income from dependent employment over the last 12 months

 2. Income from pensions and/or company pensions

-4. Income from wage replacement benefits (e.g. unemployment benefit, sickness benefit, parental allowance)
+4. Income from wage replacement benefits (e.g. unemployment benefits, sick pay, parental allowance)

-5. Income from BAföG, gifted education, vocational training assistance according to AFG or similar.
+5. Income from BAföG (Federal Training Assistance Act), gifted student support, vocational training assistance according to AFG (Employment Promotion Act) or similar.

-6. Transfer payments (including SGB II, housing benefit, accommodation costs, etc.)
+6. Transfer payments (including SGB II, housing allowance, accommodation costs, etc.)

 7. Benefits under the Maintenance Advance Act, from statutory maintenance; childcare costs